ratatatatcode/express-ejs/documentation/06_Services.md

 };

 ```

-Purpose: Deletes a given Firebase user.
+Purpose: Deletes a given Firebase user.<br>

-Used For: Rollback during failed user creation or account removal.
+Used For: Rollback during failed user creation or account removal.<br>

 ## Now let's move on to todoService.js